Enjoy a relaxing journey on Australia's favourite steam train as you travel through the lush rainforest of the Dandenong Ranges.

 Named after the former Nobelius estates, this small wayside station on the right of the train is almost half way between Belgrave and Gembrook.

 BBQ facilities and picnic tables make this an ideal place to relax alongside the lake.
-Passengers can pack a picnic or purchase lunch from the café.
+Passengers can pack a picnic or purchase lunch from our station kiosk (Lakeside Tearooms).
 Playground facilities, a wading pool (summer only) and paddle boats (for hire) are available to keep the kids entertained.
+The park is also offers several walking tracks, and an array of native and exotic plants and wildlife.

 Between Wright and Cockatoo, the Railway crosses three timber bridges.
 The first, shortly after passing Wright, is of four spans and is 24.4m (80 feet) long and 7.6m (25 feet) high, over a small creek.